adamschnaare/squarespace-reveal/README.md

 `linkText`: the text that shows up on the links back to the actual event pages

 ## Usage
-Once setup, just navigate to your create page url, and you're good to go!
+- Once setup, just navigate to your create page url, and you're good to go!
+- Repeat for each events feed you want to use as an announcements slideshow